juiyung/vim-unitex/README.md

 ## Description

-The `:Unitex on` command turns "unitex concealment" on, it starts running `unitex` as a job on the background (one is reused if previously started by the plugin and still running) with a channel to communicate with it, filters the buffer content through the channel,
+`:Unitex on` turns "unitex concealment" on, it starts running `unitex` as a job on the background (one is reused if previously started by the plugin and still running) with a channel to communicate with it, filters the buffer content through the channel,